Hi there,

 That’s why I try to put as much of my own stuff out there as I possibly can.
 It makes me want to try harder and do better.
 Who knows?
 Maybe one day my code can inspire someone else.

-Here are a few of my own projects:
+Anyways, here are a few of my own projects that have actually been published:

 Hex Clock